-1.2 The European Union strategy against poverty and social exclusion and its relevance for persons with intellectual disabilities

-One important process aimed at combating poverty and social exclusion at the level of the European Union was initiated in 2000 during the European Council in Lisbon.
-The so-called "Lisbon process" was preceded by some targeted actions (aimed at groups with specific needs, among which, the disabled) as well as by a poorly financed poverty programme set up at the end of the 70s.
+1.2 The European Union strategy against poverty and social exclusion and its relevance for persons with intellectual disabilities was preceded by some targeted actions (aimed at groups with specific needs, among which, the disabled) as well as by a poorly financed poverty programme set up at the end of the 70s.
 Next came the recognition under Articles 136 and 137 EC of the Amsterdam Treaty of combating social exclusion as one of the fields where the Community had an active role in supporting and complementing the activities of Member States.